stla/jackpolynomials/README.md

 ### Combinatorics

 The module `Math.Algebra.Combinatorics` appeared in version 1.4.6.0.
-It provides some functions to compute Kostka numbers, possibly skew, to enumerate the semistandard Young tableaux with a given shape and a given weight, possibly skew, and to enumerate Gelfand-Tsetlin patterns.
+It provides some functions to compute Kostka-Jack numbers, possibly skew, to enumerate the semistandard Young tableaux with a given shape and a given weight, possibly skew, and to enumerate Gelfand-Tsetlin patterns.
 The reason to include this module in the package is that these functions